dzekelid/catalog/_listings/square/v2catalogbatchdelete-post-openapi.md

 x-collection-name: Square
 x-complete: 0
 info:
-  title: Square Connect API Post V2 Catalog Batch Delete
+  title: Square Connect API BatchDeleteCatalogObjects
   description: |-
     Deletes a set of [CatalogItem](#type-catalogitem)s based on the provided list of target IDs and returns a set of successfully deleted IDs in